expressjs/expressjs.com/guide/error-handling.md

 });
 ```

-Though not mandatory, error-handling middleware are typically defined
+Though not strictly required, by convention you define error-handling middleware last, after other `app.use()` calls;
-very last, below any other `app.use()` calls, like so:
+For example:

 ```js
 var bodyParser = require('body-parser');